-Manchester’s Trafford Centre is the largest shopping centre in North West England offers more than 1 million square feet of shopping space and.
+Manchester’s Trafford Centre is the largest shopping centre in North West England and offers more than 1 million square feet of shopping space.
 Over 200 stores are spread over 2 main shopping levels.

-The major tenants are Bhs, Boots, Debenhams, John Lewis, Marks & Spencer, and Selfridges.
-Others shops include:
+The major tenants are Bhs, Debenhams, John Lewis, Marks & Spencer, and Selfridges.

-- Electronics & Computers – Apple Store, Currys, Sony Centre
+- Electronics & Computers – Apple Store, Currys PC World

 - Entertainment – GAME, HMV

-- Fashion –All Saints, Dorothy Perkins, Evans, French Connection, La Senza, New Look, Next, Quiz, Republic, TM Lewin, Wallis
+- Fashion –All Saints, Dorothy Perkins, La Senza, New Look, Next, Quiz, TM Lewin, Wallis, Calvin Klein Jeans, Karen Millen, Miss Selfridge

-- Health & Beauty – Superdrug, Body Shop, Holland & Barrett
+- Health & Beauty – Boots, Superdrug, Body Shop, Holland & Barrett

 - Jewellers – Ernest Jones, Goldsmiths, H Samuel, Swarovski